rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/lintstore.md

 [`rustc_lint::new_lint_store`].

 ### Builtin Lints

-These are primarily described in two places: `rustc_session::lint::builtin` and `rustc_lint::builtin`.
+These are primarily described in two places, `rustc_lint_defs::builtin` and `rustc_lint::builtin`.
 Often the first provides the definitions for the lints themselves, and the latter provides the lint pass definitions (and implementations), but this is not always true.

 The builtin lint registration happens in the [`rustc_lint::register_builtins`] function.
 Just like with internal lints, this happens inside of [`rustc_lint::new_lint_store`].

 #### Plugin lints

 This is one of the primary use cases remaining for plugins/drivers.
 Plugins are given access to the mutable `LintStore` during registration (which happens inside of [`rustc_interface::register_plugins`]) and they can call any